Scapigliatura: Spread of the movement

 The movement developed throughout Italy between the 1860s and the 1880s, starting from Milan.
 Its main offshoot was in Turin and Piedmont, with followers such as Roberto Sacchetti, Giovanni Faldella, and playwright Giuseppe Giacosa.
 Giulio Pinchetti (1845–1870) was one of the younger and most promising poets, but committed suicide aged twenty-five after publishing his poetry collection Versi.
 A similar figure was the poet Giulio Uberti—a friend of Giuseppe Mazzini who wrote a type of civic poetry which spread the Republican ideals of Mazzini, a sort of Italian equivalent of Walt Whitman—who committed suicide in 1876 after falling in love with an English teenage girl.
 Another author who scandalized the country was Lorenzo Stecchetti with his poetry collection Postuma (1876), which in reality was the work of poet Olindo Guerrini who created the character of the young and doomed poet Stecchetti (based upon Tarchetti) for this specific purpose.
-Among the Scapigliati painters are Tranquillo Cremona, Daniele Ranzoni and Arnoldo Bocklin, and the best-known sculptor is Giuseppe Grandi.
+Among the Scapigliati painters are Tranquillo Cremona, Daniele Ranzoni, and the best-known sculptor is Giuseppe Grandi.
 Their style would influence later painters such as Medardo Rosso, Mose' Bianchi and Giuseppe Amisani in the 1920s.
-The movement was later immortalized by Giacomo Puccini, a protege' of Arrigo Boito, in his opera La bohème in 1896, with a libretto written by Giuseppe Giacosa.
+Giacomo Puccini also took his first steps into the world of Scapigliatura with two librettos by Ferdinando Fontana, namely Le Villi and Edgar, and later composed the opera La bohème.
 Orchestra director Arturo Toscanini was another famous figure who shared the ideals of the Scapigliatura.
 Other exponents of the movement were the writers Carlo Dossi (1849–1910) and Camillo Boito (1836–1914), older brother of Arrigo and a well-known art critic, who wrote the short story Senso, which later inspired Luchino Visconti's film by the same title in 1954 and Tinto Brass' film of 2002.
 Il Corriere della Sera, to this day the major Italian newspaper, was founded by the Scapigliato Eugenio Torelli-Violler, a friend of Tarchetti.